github-ava/WaveDisp/README.md

 python test/TestTraining.py
 ```

-By enabling the optimization feature in the test, classical optimization can be performed after obtaining network
+By enabling the optimization feature in the test, conventional optimization can be performed after obtaining network
 predictions.
 To use MPI on multiple machines and perform many experiments simultaneously for hyperparameter tuning, use:

 ```bash